space-kerala/lekha_OCR_1.0/README.md

 Supporters
 =======
-This project is funded by ICFOSS, technically guiderd under space-kerala.
+This project is funded by ICFOSS, technically guided under space-kerala.

 Contributors
 =======